mparsley1/eo-docs/README.md

 </figure>

-The Sentinels are a family of satellite missions, developed and launched by ESA, which provide earth observation data for the Copernicus programme.
+The Sentinels are a family of satellite missions, developed and launched by ESA, which provide earth observation data as part of the Copernicus programme.
 Each mission in the constellation is designed to fulfil revisit and coverage requirements.
 They provide global coverage of robust and continous datasets for Copernicus services.
 The data is provided free of charge,